codex-team/editor.js/docs/tools.md

 ### validate() _optional_

-Allows to check correctness of Tool's `data`.
-If Tool's data didn't pass the validation it won't be saved.
+Allows to check correctness of Tool's data.
+If data didn't pass the validation it won't be saved.
+Receives Tool's `data` as input param and returns `boolean` result of validation.

 ### merge() _optional_